 This means that on average, fans in newer stadiums are significantly closer to the action than those sitting in stands in parks built in the 1900s.
 If this data holds reasonably steady from season to season, then what we are seeing is a likelihood that there will be an increase of foul balls going into the seats, and the number of fans injured in some way by foul balls may increase (again, it’s the responsibility of the fan to pay attention to the game).
 This is a mixed bag for fans.
 It is both good and bad.

 There are obvious exceptions to this.
-The two oldest parks—Wrigley and Fenway—have very low foul out rates indicating a very small foul territory.
+The two oldest parks—Wrigley and Fenway—have very low foul out rates indicating a very small foul territory, and more balls into the seats.
 But these don’t skew the results in the way one might think.
 Taking those two out actually increases the per game average to 222.57, meaning even more fouls were caught in the ballparks built 50 years later.
 This number represents an 11% difference in foul ground size between the mid- to late-1990s parks and those in the Y2K era.

 What’s this have to do with foul balls for fans?
 A while ago, FoulBallz.com posted the attendance data and, for those of you who follow on Twitter or Facebook, publishes a daily list of odds for catching a foul that assumes all seats have equal chances of getting foul hit near them.
 This, then, has everything to do with fans catching balls.
 Put simply, even the more specific odds for each stadium could be significantly off depending on the stadium in which you’re seated.
 Our current averages calculate odds based on the AVERAGE balls hit per game throughout MLB (roughly 30); we have not yet gotten to park specific numbers.
 However, as a result of the amount of foul ball territory before a ball reaches the stands, odds will increase or decrease proportionally.
 Regardless of the odds and territory size, fans in certain sections sometimes have less than a second to respond, so pay attention.